Dennis Mahon: Alleged ties to the Oklahoma City bombing

 Starting in 1992, Mahon is known to have been a frequent visitor to the white separatist community Elohim City.
 According to Mahon himself, he stated that he resided there for approximately four years and kept an Airstream trailer parked there, before leaving in August 1995.
 During this time, he also began taking his then-girlfriend, Carol Howe, to the compound.

 While working as an informant for the ATF, Carol Howe reported that Mahon, along with Andreas Strassmeir, discussed "targeting federal installations for destruction," such as the Tulsa IRS Office, the Tulsa Federal Building, and the Oklahoma City Federal Building.

 Mahon was called to appear before a grand jury in Tulsa, Oklahoma in July 1997 and was to answer questions in relation to the bombing.
 Mahon did appear but did not answer any of the questions he was asked about the bombing.
 One witness claimed to have seen Mahon sitting next to Timothy McVeigh in the Ryder truck that contained the bomb used in the attack around 30 minutes before the explosion.
 However, phone records and other witnesses later showed that Mahon was in Illinois on the day of the bombing.

 In a 2001 interview with Jon Ronson, Mahon acknowledged meeting McVeigh at a Tulsa gunshow and praised his actions, but denied involvement in the bombing.
 He did however accuse Strassmeir of being involved in the bombing.

-In a 2007 interview with a National Geographic reporter, Mahon praised McVeigh for his actions.
+In a later interview in 2007 with a National Geographic reporter, Mahon once again praised McVeigh for his actions.
+He also promoted conspiracy theories of Irish Republican Army involvement in the bombing.

 2004 Scottsdale Office of Diversity mail bombing

 The bombing

 On February 26, 2004, Scottsdale's Office of Diversity and Dialogue received a package in a cardboard box addressed to Don Logan, the office's director.
-The package contained a bomb which exploded in Logan's hands, seriously injuring him and his assistant.
-Another office worker received less severe injuries.
+The package contained a bomb which exploded in Logan's hands, as well as a letter demanding Logan "cease and desist his corrupt activities."
+Mahon's goal was to end the office of diversity's work, which he considered "corrupt."
+Logan and an assistant were seriously injured, while another office worker received less severe injuries.
 The Mahon brothers quickly became suspects as they had attended a white power rock festival a few weeks prior to the gathering and Mahon had called the office and left a threatening voice mail a few months prior to bombing.